-I’d always heard about the forgotten glen round the back of Newtonmore, in the south-east corner of the Cairngorms National Park.
+I’d always heard about the forgotten glen round the back of Newtonmore, in the south-west corner of the Cairngorms National Park.
 There are ruins there and old, old stories.
 Someone said you could see eagles, and one of the Wildcat Trails goes that way.
 A long time ago, everyone went that way.

 The locals pronounce it ‘Banachar’ but on the map it’s spelled Glen Banchor and arcs round the back of Creag Dhubh – Black Rock – the hump-backed hill that rises between the villages of Newtonmore and Laggan.
 Standing at the summit one freezing December, we looked down into the Glen, a span of silence with not a breath stirring the snow.

 “Down there,” I said to my husband.
 “That’s where all the people lived.”

 The following February we take mountain bikes into the Glen on a cold, breezy day.
 The sky is brooding and the Monadhliath mountains to the north form a dark wall.
 But where the sun breaks through, the fields glow and the raindrops in the bare trees turn to diamonds.
 Below us, the Calder makes the deep curve for which the glen is named: in Gaelic, a beannachar is a horn-shaped bend in the river.
 In the early days of Celtic Christianity, there was a monastic cell here dedicated to St Bridget of Kildare, and though nothing remains of the cell, the church in the village is called St Brides.